unimportantly/World-of-Java/README.md

 Creation of a world class
-    -> took the char creation & put it there, added display method for later -> added a generate monster method (with random stats & name)
+    -> took the char creation & put it there, added display method for later -> added a generate monster method (with random stats & name) -> added a fight method
+    -> adjusted the HP & dmg values to make it more interesting

 Creation of a monster class
     -> inherits from abstractfighter class